grpc/grpc-swift/README.md

 the code for gRPC, CgRPC, and QuickProto is in the Sources directory associated with each package.

+## Having build problems?

+grpc-swift depends on Swift, Xcode, and swift-proto, all of which are in flux and potential sources of breaking changes.
+We are currently testing with the following versions:

+- Xcode 8.2
+- Swift 3.0.2
+- swift-proto 0.9.24

 ## License

 grpc-swift is released under the same license as